 Should I work through an umbrella company or my own limited company?

 Whether you are planning to work in the UK or abroad, you will need to decide which business structure to use.
 Two of the most common options are as a limited company director or using the services of an umbrella company.

 If you choose to operate through an umbrella company, you become an employee of that company and they will pay your salary.
 The advantages of working through an umbrella company are:

 - Ideal for those that are only going to be contracting for a short amount of time (usually three months or less).

-- Ability to claim a wider range of expenses,
+- The ability to claim a wider range of expenses,

 - Greater opportunities for tax planning.

-The disadvantages of working as a director of a Limited company is that you will have to complete around 10 to 15 minutes worth of paperwork each month.
+The disadvantage of contracting through a limited company is that you will have to complete around 10 to 15 minutes worth of paperwork each month.
 This can also be a costly option if you are only going to be contracting for a short period of time (usually 3 months or less).

-The process involved in forming a Limited company is surprisingly straightforward and can usually be completed in one day.
+The process involved in forming a limited company is surprisingly straightforward and can usually be completed in one day.
 SJD Accountancy offers a same day company formation service, which is designed to make the process as simple as possible.
 Our complete company formation package includes help with setting up business bank accounts and advice on how to best structure your company.
-Once you have decided on your company name make sure that it is available by using our company name checker.
-The next step is to complete our company formation form, and once this is completed it will take approximately three working hours to finalise the formation.